JLW-7/BLOG/source/_posts/how-to-spot-projects-worth-your-time.md

 - Share the idea with people outside your own circle and collect some feedback
 - Treat that feedback as information to improve but not criticism

-Early feedback can reveal problems that are difficult to see when working alone.
+Early feedback from those around you can reveal problems that are difficult to see when you're working alone.

 ---

 ## Know When to Move On

+At this point, some checks you can do:

-It is reasonable to stop working on a project if:
+Stop working on a project if:

 - It is too difficult to explain the project idea clearly
 - It's just a random redundant idea instead of a solution to a problem
 - No people or communities are interested beyond yourself or a few others
-- Your curiosity and motivation has faded after some time
+- Your curiosity and motivation has faded after some time of working on it

-However, it is not always a reason to stop if:
+But don't stop working on it if:

-- Similar projects are being done by others (you can build a better one)
+- Similar projects are being done by others (you can build a better one duh)
-- The idea already exists in some form (action is more important than ideas)
+- The idea already exists in some form (action is more important than ideas!)
-- Others do not immediately understand it (that's an area of improvement on the idea)
+- Others do not immediately understand it (see that's an area of improvement on your idea)

 ---

-## Closing Thoughts
+## TL;DR

-So all in all, strong project ideas usually emerge naturally from **everyday frustrations, long-standing interests, or repeated thoughts**.
-You may want to write ideas down and revisit them, so over time you can identify which ones truly matter.
-The ideas that continue to hold your attention are often the ones worth building and spending time on.
+Overall, strong project ideas are ones that emerge naturally (and are not forced) from your or others' **everyday frustrations, interests, or repeated thoughts**.
+You may want to note down ideas and come back to them, so over time you can identify which ones you want to work on.

+By the way, you don't *need* to follow this guide, you can come up with your own way of deciding too :)